-- reviewing the actuarial reserve proposals of the actuarial central estimate ("ACE") and the MBE for inclusion in local financial statements, - recommending to the Board Audit Committee the level of reserves to be included in the Company's accounts both on a UK Irish GAAP basis, as well as the Technical Provisions on a Solvency II basis, - review the actuarial best estimate of projections of ultimate claims, gross and net of reinsurance, and by line of business, - overseeing the governance of the setting of the Technical Provisions and its compliance with Reserving Policy, and - considering areas of judgement and materiality within the reserves.
+- reviewing the actuarial reserve proposals of the actuarial central estimate ("ACE") and the MBE for inclusion in local financial statements, - recommending to the Board Audit Committee the level of reserves to be included in the Company's accounts both on a UKIRE GAAP basis, as well as the Technical Provisions on a Solvency II basis, - review the actuarial best estimate of projections of ultimate claims, gross and net of reinsurance, and by line of business, - overseeing the governance of the setting of the Technical Provisions and its compliance with Reserving Policy, and considering areas of judgement and materiality within the reserves.

 The Reserving Committee includes the Head of Actuarial Function, Chief Executive Officer, Head of Finance, Chief Risk Officer and Head of Claims.
+Effective from 1 January 2023, the membership of the Reserving Committee also includes one Independent Non-Executive Director.